 Rebecca has experience working with leading social impact organizations such as RADIUS, a social innovation lab and venture incubator based at the Beedie School of Business; Renewal Investment Funds, one of North America’s leading social venture capital firms; and Endeavor, a global non-profit that cultivates entrepreneurial ecosystems in emerging markets.
 She also brings private sector experience from her time as an Associate for the Boston Consulting Group Toronto office.

 Rebecca holds a Bachelor of Commerce degree, specializing in Finance, from the University of British Columbia.

-Sarah leads efforts to establish and develop philanthropic partnerships to achieve long term sustainability for the Centre.
+Sarah leads efforts to develop philanthropic partnerships to achieve long term sustainability for the Centre.